Title 104 | Chapter 001 | Regulation 010REG

 (2)

-PUBLIC HEARING AND COMMENT PERIOD: A public hearing on this administrative regulation shall be held on August 21, 2023, at 10 a.m.
-Eastern Time at the office of the Kentucky Commission on Human Rights, 332 W. Broadway, Louisville, Kentucky 40202.
+PUBLIC HEARING AND COMMENT PERIOD: A public hearing on this administrative regulation shall be held on December 22, 2025, at 10:00 a.m.
+Eastern Time at the office of the Kentucky Commission on Human Rights, 312 Whittington Parkway, Suite 020, Louisville, Kentucky 40222.
 Individuals interested in being heard at this hearing shall notify this agency in writing by five workdays prior to the hearing, of their intent to attend.
-If no notification of intent to attend the hearing is received by that date, the hearing may be canceled.
-This hearing is open to the public.
-Any person who wishes to be heard will be given an opportunity to comment on the proposed administrative regulation.
+If no notification of intent to attend the hearing was received by that date, the hearing may be cancelled.
 A transcript of the public hearing will not be made unless a written request for a transcript is made.
 If you do not wish to be heard at the public hearing, you may submit written comments on the proposed administrative regulation.
-Written comments shall be accepted through August 31, 2023.
+Written comments shall be accepted through December 31, 2025.
 Send written notification of intent to be heard at the public hearing or written comments on the proposed administrative regulation to the contact person.

 REGULATORY IMPACT ANALYSIS AND TIERING STATEMENT